-Camellia Waldorf School’s middle school combines a STEAM approach (Science, Technology, Engineering, Arts and Math) with a solid foundation in language arts, history, and geography.
+As one of the best middle schools in Sacramento, Camellia Waldorf School combines a STEAM approach (Science, Technology, Engineering, Arts and Math) with a solid foundation in language arts, history, and geography.
 Music, Spanish, physical education, fine and practical arts, and drama round out the curriculum, stimulating both the left and right sides of the brain.

 Camellia’s STEAM approach for students in grades 6-8 provides students with opportunities to be designers, creators, innovators, discovers, experimenters and scientists.
 Science blocks are introduced through phenomena demonstrations and hands-on experimentation.
 Students are asked to observe, identify, record, sketch, and conduct experiments – using their own observations and coming to their own conclusions.
 They become real scientists!
 We use interdisciplinary approaches that bridge science, math, and the arts.
 Our approach fosters class-wide collaboration and teamwork among the students, incorporating small-group work and peer-to-peer presentations.

 Our middle school uses an instructional block system of 3-4 week blocks, starting each day with two hours of focused study on a particular academic subject.
 We find that the block system allows for a deeper exploration of the subject material.
 The remainder of the day is divided into 50-minute periods, consisting of additional academics, as well as music, physical education, art and Spanish.
 See the academic results of Waldorf education.

 Physics: Acoustics, optics, electricity, magnetism, heat, thermodynamics, mechanics, and astronomy.

 Biology: Human physiology and anatomy, including respiratory, circulatory, digestive and reproductive systems, health, nutrition, and botany.

 Inorganic Chemistry: Combustion, acids and bases, and the lime cycle.